Commentary Matthew 23

 But they conspired against Zechariah, and by order of the king, they stoned him in the courtyard of the house of the LORD.
 Thus King Joash failed to remember the kindness that Zechariah’s father Jehoiada had extended to him.
 Instead, Joash killed Jehoiada’s son.
 As he lay dying, Zechariah said, “May the LORD see this and call you to account.”
 (2 Chronicles 24:20–22)

-Some translations say “May the Lord see and avenge”.
-That is exactly what’s about to happen.
-Jesus said “All these things will come upon this generation”.
-Just 33 years after this moment, will mark the beginning of the first Jewish-Roman war.
+Some translations say ‘May the Lord see and avenge.’
+That is exactly what is about to happen.
+Jesus said, ‘All these things will come upon this generation’; and just 33 years after this moment, the first Jewish-Roman War would begin.”

-Israel had been ruled by Rome in such a way that Israel was still able to retain much of its independence and way of life.
-However, within a few years of Jesus being crucified, and the events of the books of acts and of Paul the apostle, Israel came under the direct rule of the Roman Empire such that Israel was severely oppressed and their freedom of religion was taken away.
+Israel had been ruled by Rome in a way that allowed it to retain much of its independence and way of life.
+However, within a few years of Jesus’s crucifixion, and the events of the book of Acts and the letters of Paul, Israel came under the direct rule of Rome, and was severely oppressed, its religious freedoms were taken away.

 O Jerusalem, Jerusalem, who kills the prophets and stones those sent to her, how often I have longed to gather your children together, as a hen gathers her chicks under her wings, but you were unwilling!
-Look, your house is left to you desolate.”
+Look, your house is left to you desolate.
+For I tell you that you will not see Me again until you say, ‘Blessed is He who comes in the name of the Lord.’”

-First, let’s take notice of Jesus saying “how often I have longed to gather your children together, as a hen gathers her chicks under her wings”.
-Jesus is God.
-Long before Jesus was born via Mary into a physical body, he had, from heaven, longed to gather Israel’s children together.
+Jesus says “how often I have longed to gather your children together, as a hen gathers her chicks under her wings”.
+Jesus is God; and long before he was born through Mary into the physical world, he had, from heaven, longed to gather Israel’s children together.

 “I am the Alpha and the Omega, the First and the Last, the Beginning and the End.”
 (Revelation 22:13)